steinbergmedia/halion-script-api/src/HALion-Script/pages/Protecting-Layers.md

 ### Applying the Layer Protection Automatically

-The **Library Creator** protects any layers with activated protection automatically when building a VST Sound.
+The **Library Creator** protects layers with activated protection automatically when building a VST Sound.
 This affects only the presets that go into the VST Sound and not your source presets on disk.
 Using the **Library Creator** is the preferred way to protect layers permanently for release.

 1. Set the **Layer Protection** as described above.
 1. In the **Library Creator**, add the respective presets to your library.
 1. Build the library and mount it.
 1. Go to the **MediaBay** and load a preset from the library.

-The protected layers cannot be accessed anymore in the **Program Tree**.
+The protected layers cannot be accessed in the **Program Tree** any longer.

 ### Applying the Layer Protection Manually